jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

     thee and thou shalt be called to give account for thy deeds.

 As can be seen, the Godhead is rather uncompromising in such situations.

 Having been given one life, it seems we are to make the most of it.
-But for purposes of the habits, I'm going to focus on the prhase "bring thyself to account each day."
+But for purposes of the habits, I'm going to focus on thert phrase "bring thyself to account each day."

-It is not possible to grow in virtue without some sort of frequent self-examination.
-Indeed, studies of habits have shown that some bad habits can be reduced by simply counting the number of times one does it and then reviewing it at the end of the day.
 By simply bringing oneself an awareness of the problem and how frequently one does it, it is possible to make it less of a habit and more of a conscious action, and making it conscious allows you to break it - or substitute a